-Box Regulatory/HTA perspective
+Box regulatory/HTA perspective

-Regulatory agencies, such as the MHRA, EMA and FDA are placing more focus on capturing the patient experience when developing drugs.^{15 42 55 119} However poorly defined PRO objectives have hindered the utility of PROs in regulatory decisions.
+Regulatory agencies, such as the Medicines and Healthcare products Regulatory Agency, European Medicines Agency and FDA are placing more focus on capturing the patient experience when developing drugs.^{16 43 55 133} However, poorly defined PRO objectives have hindered the utility of PROs in regulatory decisions.
 Accurate and well-defined PRO methods can provide the patients' perspective on the impact of a treatment on disease-related symptoms and symptomatic adverse events.
 Efforts to improve PRO clinical trial standards are welcomed and the SPIRIT-PRO extension provides an additional resource for drug developers to consider in their development programmes.
 Alongside these guidelines and other regulatory guidance documents, the importance of seeking early scientific advice directly from the regulatory authorities and health technology assessment bodies such as NICE cannot be understated, where advice can be given on the acceptability of a particular approach.
 Therefore, raising PRO standards is key to the successful integration of PROs in drug development programmes, ensuring that the impact of medicines on a disease can be captured from the patient's perspectives.